Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Coupling between fluid and particles

 \subsection{Benchmarking hydrodynamic force}

-To validate the accuracy of the hydrodynamic force calculation, we simulate the migration of a neutrally buoyant rigid sphere in a tube Poiseuille flow, as schematically illustrated in figure~\ref{fig:Hydrodynamic benchmark}a.
-The sphere eventually reaches an equilibrium position within the cylindrical tube, a phenomenon known as the Segrè–Silberberg effect \citep{karnis_flow_1966}.
+To validate the accuracy of the hydrodynamic force calculation, we simulated the migration of a neutrally buoyant rigid sphere in a cylindrical Poiseuille flow, as schematically illustrated in figure~\ref{fig:Hydrodynamic benchmark}a.
+In this simulation, the sphere is expected to eventually reach an equilibrium position within the cylindrical tube, a phenomenon known as the Segrè–Silberberg effect \citep{karnis_flow_1966}.